For payment processors · merchant onboarding + monitoring

 Merchant sanctions screening for payment processors

 Payment processors carry hard liability: process a transaction for a sanctioned counterparty + the regulator's call comes the next morning.
 The screening cost has to be sized for both onboarding (one-off, manageable) and per-transaction (high-volume, demanding).
-Per-call pricing at the sanctions vendor's retail rate is unaffordable at million-transactions-per-day scale; subscription tools that gate at 5-10s of API latency don't fit payment flows.
-Stratum runs sub-100ms p95 + volume bands cut to £0.25 at 1000-pack.
+Per-call pricing at the sanctions vendor's retail rate is unaffordable at million-transactions-per-day scale; tools that gate at 5-10s of API latency don't fit payment flows.
+Stratum runs sub-100ms p95 on a flat monthly subscription that scales to 100,000 checks at £399/mo, with a custom enterprise tier above that.

 Scale economics